idescat/visual/readme.md

 Function.
 This function will be called after the chart has been drawn.
 The *this* keyword will point to an object with two properties: "id" (the chart's id: string) and "chart" (a boolean indicating whether the chart is drawable or not: if false, [VisualJS.chart](#visualjschart) would not be defined).

 Examples:  [adv-01.html](https://github.com/idescat/visual/blob/master/test/adv-01.html), [adv-02.html](https://github.com/idescat/visual/blob/master/test/adv-02.html), [adv-03.html](https://github.com/idescat/visual/blob/master/test/adv-03.html).

+This property will be ignored if it is included in a visual object passed to [VisualJS.iframe](#visualjsiframe).

 #### show
 Boolean.
 This determines whether the chart should be shown.
 When *false*, all the necessary files will be included but the chart will not be inserted: you will need to use a callback function that executes [VisualJS.chart](#visualjschart) at some point.
 Default is *true*.